adrianomr/video-encoder/readme.md

 to add a new dependency, you just need to import it

-go run -> before running, all dependencies will be downloaded
+go mod tidy -> before running, all dependencies will be downloaded

 ## Service Architecture